Click to expand and collapse categories.

 CDC’s Division of Nutrition and Physical Activity (DNPA) takes a public health approach to address the role of nutrition and physical activity in improving the public’s health and preventing and controlling chronic diseases.

-The Chicago Area Transportation Study (CATS) is the metropolitan planning organization for northeastern Illinois.
-CATS develops the region’s long-range transportation plan and provides technical assistance to communities and public agencies in the Chicago metropolitan area.
-CATS recognizes the important roles walking and biking play in addressing the region’s transportation challenges.
+Created in 2005, CMAP is the official regional planning organization for the northeastern Illinois counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will.
+CMAP developed and now guides implementation of the GO TO 2040 comprehensive regional plan.
+CMAP recognizes the important roles walking and biking play in addressing the region’s transportation challenges.
 These web pages describe pedestrian and bicycle-related planning activities, resources and events–information planners, engineers, and advocates can use to improve the walking and cycling environments in northeastern Illinois.

 A wide open, world-wide, totally independent non-government forum on the Internet serving people and groups concerned with improving our understanding and control of technology as it impacts on people in their daily lives.
 This site provides various forums, some of which include World Car Free Day, World Car Share Day, and Children Move.
 It is somewhat confusing to use.